• Contact

 Whether it’s an old piece of art that is currently residing in a museum, like the infamous Mona Lisa, or the iconic photograph of Mohammad Ali taken by Neil Leifer in 1965.
 Look at what other creators have created long before you and draw inspiration from them!

-14. create a picture inspired by your favorite book
+14. Get inspired by your favorite book

 Over the years, I’ve realized the importance of gathering inspiration from other artists in other domains.